 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Georgia Motor Vehicle Theft Laws: Related Resources

 As you can see, Georgia has a number of different motor vehicle theft laws, each of which can involve significant penalties.
 If you've been charged with any crimes related to the theft of a motor vehicle, it's important to remember that the prosecution has to prove each element of its case beyond a reasonable doubt.
-A skilled criminal defense attorney can evaluate the evidence against you and help you identify weaknesses in the prosecution's case.
-You can speak to an attorney near you today and receive a free initial review of the facts of your case.
+It's a good idea to contact a skilled criminal defense attorney in Georgia who can evaluate the evidence against you and help you identify weaknesses in the prosecution's case.

 Contact a qualified attorney.